-Second Level Campus Center Building Monday-Thursday 8:00a.m.-4:00p.m.
-Friday 8:00a.m.-3:00p.m.
+Second Level, Campus Center Building Monday-Thursday 8:00 a.m.-4:00 p.m.
+Friday 8:00 a.m.-3:00 p.m.

 Located on the second floor of Campus Center, the Student Lounge is a comfortable area open to students for gathering, studying, and relaxing between classes.
-The Lounge is equipped with comfortable furniture, a ping pong table, bus schedules, board and table games, and magazine swap table.
+The Lounge is equipped with comfortable furniture, a ping pong table, bus schedules, board and table games, and a magazine swap table.
 The Lounge also hosts student events such as poetry slams, live entertainment, and other departmental events.
-The Student Lounge may be under renovation in Fall 2018, updates will be sent through the Student Life email announcements.